[Week 30 of 52 Weeks to a Better Relationship With Your Child]

 The saying is that necessity is the mother of invention.
 Invention is the result of creatively problem solving.
 Games often involve problem solving.

 Some creativity is simply born of the desire to make things for enjoyment.
-For instances, I learned to make home movies on my computer for the fun of it.
-That lead to me being transition much more comfortably into making videos for my blogs.
+For instance, I learned to make home movies on my computer for the fun of it.
+That lead to me being able to transition much more comfortably into making videos for my blog posts.
 For me it was started with playing.

 We know that playing is an important part of creativity for children as well.
 I think there is reasonable evidence that we cannot predict how children (or anyone) will play with various technology.
 If we let them play with it, they may very well discover ways to make it even more useful.

 Lessons in creative technology in the Tuttle Twin books.

 This discussion of creativity and technology reminds me of recently reading one of the Tuttle Twin books, The Miraculous Pencil, to my 8 year old granddaughter.
 First of all, the story told in that book, The Miraculous Pencil, highlights how different people’s creativity can be put together in ways that nobody can predict to create products that we all can use.
 And make them fairly simple and inexpensive for us to get ahold of.

 And secondly, I would like to mention that she was mesmerized by the story.
 She had not ever read any story like it.
 She asked very interesting questions and we had a very good time reading it.

 You can see an image in the left sidebar showing about 12 of the Tuttle Twin books for younger kids.
 And if you buy through my link I get a small commission.
 I do highly recommend them.